trustedanalytics/mqtt-listener-example/docs/External-client.md

 mosquitto_pub -h mqtt.demo.gotapaas.eu -p 32914 -u testuser -P testpassword --cafile mqtt-cert.pem -t mqtt-listener/test-data -m test
 ```

+Above will use the public certificate obtained from the MQTT server.

 ## Example client
 After obtaining the credentials (see: [How to access the credentials in the app](Deploying-on-TAP.md#optional-verifying-mosquitto-service-metadata)) you could use a client similar to this one (Python pseudo code) to connect to TAP's MQTT: